Relintai/pandemonium_engine_docs/tutorials/plugins/editor/spatial_gizmos.rst

     # (get_handle_name(), get_handle_value(), commit_handle()...).

-Note that we just added some handles in the redraw method, but we still need to implement the rest of handle-related callbacks in `EditorSpatialGizmoPlugin <class_EditorSpatialGizmoPlugin>` to get properly working handles.
+Note that we just added some handles in the redraw method, but we still need to implement the rest of handle-related callbacks in `EditorSpatialGizmoPlugin` to get properly working handles.

 Alternative approach